leonstel/leonstel.github.io/blogs/scrape_the_web1.md

 # We can then later on use its api to easily get elements and data out of it
 # Globals is the file where the global variables are stored
 soup = BeautifulSoup(globals.browser.page_source, 'html.parser')

+# Function to get a list of all the tournament urls from the pages
 tournament_urls = extraction.extracyTournamentUrls(soup)
 ```